official-stockfish/nnue-pytorch/docs/nnue.md

 Linear layers have 2 parameters - weights and biases.
 We will refer to them as `L_0.weight` and `L_0.bias` respectively.
 The layers also contain the number of inputs and outputs, in `L_0.num_inputs` and `L_0.num_outputs` respectively.

 Here something has to be said about layout of the weight matrix.
-For the sparse multiplication the column-major (a column is contiguous in memory) layout is favorable, as we're adding columns, but for dense multiplication this is not so clear and a row-major layout may be preferable.
+For the sparse multiplication, the column-major (a column is contiguous in memory) layout is favorable, as we're adding columns, but for dense multiplication this is not so clear and a row-major layout may be preferable.
 For now we will stick to the column-major layout, but we may revisit the row-major one when it comes to quantization and optimization.
 That means that `L_0.weight` allows access to the individual elements in the following form: `L_0.weight[column][row]`.

 The code will be pseudo-c++.